JoshuaOSHickman/publius/README.md

 Tada!
 There's your api.
 No more worries.

-Better examples on their way (clearly lists and deeply nested objects are just as usable).
+Better examples on their way (clearly lists and deeply nested objects are just as functional).

 ## ToDos